refile/refile/README.md

 streams files from backends and can even accept file uploads and upload them to backends.

-**Important:** Unlike other file upload solutions, Refile always streams your files thorugh your application.
+**Important:** Unlike other file upload solutions, Refile always streams your files through your application.
 It cannot generate URLs to your files.
 This means that you should **always** put a CDN or other HTTP cache in front of your application.
 Serving files through your app takes a lot of resources and you want it to happen rarely.